Voice of Cards: The Forsaken Maiden: Synopsis

 On Omega Isle, which is destined to be destroyed since it has no Maiden to safeguard its guardian spirit, protagonist Barren builds a boat to sail the ocean and looks after Laty, a mute girl who was found by him on the shore.
 After fighting monsters for a payment of food, he learns from a diary of Laty's that she is a Maiden.
 Going to Omega Isle's shrine with her, they are met by the spirit Lac, who reveals Laty was meant to be Omega Isle's Maiden but failed and must now find four other Maidens and acquire relics from them to prevent Omega Isle's destruction.
 Barren leaves with Laty, though Omega Isle's mayor Greith believes destruction is their destiny.
 With each Maiden and attendant encountered, Barren and Laty work to heal scars on Laty's heart in the Heart's Domain, source of human emotion.

 Each Maiden has their own arc.
 The Azure Maiden Phia completes her passage and sacrifices herself to preserve the Island, then her attendant Hyd reveals his hatred for her as he was forced to be her lover.
 The Crimson Maiden L'via and her attendant Gladio must fight in an arena to win the respect of their people, with L'via dressing as a boy to accomplish this.
-The island of the Onyx Maiden Queni and her attendant Blight is dying after multiple failed rituals, and while Barren and Laty help fend of a monster attack Queni dies giving birth to her child with Blight.
+The island of the Onyx Maiden Queni and her attendant Blight is dying after multiple failed rituals, and while Barren and Laty help fend off a monster attack Queni dies giving birth to her child with Blight.
 The Ivory Maiden Lanca and her attendant Crym help them despite being forbidden from interacting with outsiders, and an attempt to save Lanca from punishment reveals her to be one of many artificial Maidens to ensure her island's prosperity.
 Lanca and Crym sacrifices themselves to allow Barren and Laty to escape.
 During their travels, Barren learns that Laty suffered abuse from the villagers of her home when her Maiden training went poorly, including her father; her home was Omega Isle, and her father Greith.